 Visitors to the Valley Library are asked to follow Oregon State University protocols for health and safety.
 We ask that visitors to the Studio conduct a health check for symptoms prior to entering the space.
-Beginning March 12, 2022, face coverings/masks are optional but encouraged for writers working in close proximity with other writers/consultants, and there is plenty of space to maintain physical distance from others in the space.
+As of March 12, 2022, face coverings/masks are optional on OSU's campus.
 We will have hand sanitizing and surface cleaning supplies available throughout the space.
-If you have additional questions or would like clarity on these policies, please connect with URWS Coordinator, Chris Ervin.
+If you have additional questions or would like clarity on these policies, please connect with a staff member at [email protected] .

 The OSU Libraries and Press received the 2019 Association of College and Research Libraries (ACRL) Instruction Section (IS) Innovation Award for its Undergrad Research and Writing Studio.
 The annual award recognizes a project that demonstrates creative, innovative or unique approaches to information literacy instruction or programming.